Ganirelix (as acetate) 250 micrograms in 0.5 millilitres

 Make sure that all doctors, dentists and pharmacists who are treating you know you are using Orgalutran.

 Tell the hospital doctor that you are using Orgalutran if you need to have an operation, or go to hospital in an emergency.

 If you are about to be started on any new medicine, tell your doctor or pharmacist that you are using Orgalutran.

 Things you must not do

 - do not stop using Orgalutran without telling your doctor

-- do not change the dose unless your doc
+- do not change the dose unless your doctor tells

 Changing your dose without telling your doctor can increase your risk of unwanted side effects or can prevent the drug from working properly.